MetaMask/metamask-docs/snaps/how-to/allow-automatic-connections.md

 This flow is as follows:

-1. You build a Snap that is only really useful for one dapp, its companion dapp.
+1. You build a Snap that is only useful for one dapp, its companion dapp.
    You authorize an automatic connection to the companion dapp by listing it in `initialConnections`.
 2. A user finds your Snap through the [Snaps directory](https://snaps.metamask.io) and installs it.
 3. The user lands on your Snap's companion dapp.